 Vidgo Premium is $79.99/mo and adds Cooking Channel, Destination America, Discovery Life, and Discovery Family, among others, to the lineup.
 You can stream on up to 3 screens at a time.
 But there is no DVR functionality or on-demand content.
 Broadcast networks are limited to Fox and ABC.

-There’s no free trial but the first month is $10.
 See our Vidgo review for more information.

 The DIRECTV STREAM (Formerly AT&T TV) Entertainment plan is $69.99/mo for roughly 80 channels, including Animal Planet and the Discovery channels listed above plus your local broadcast channels.